-Determine if you are at risk for uterine fibroids here.
+Determine if you are at risk for uterine fibroids.

-After this tiny cut is made, the interventional radiologist will insert a catheter (small tube) into the artery.
-The doctor will guide the catheter through the femoral artery to the uterine artery connected to the fibroid.
+After this tiny cut is made, the IR will insert a small tube called a catheter into the artery and guide it through the blood vessels that lead to your fibroids.

-After the interventional radiologist has completed this process on both sides, the catheter is gently removed.
+After the IR has completed this process on both sides of your uterus, the catheter is gently removed.
 The interventional radiologist will place pressure on the small incision until bleeding has stopped.
 After holding the puncture site for a few minutes to help stop any bleeding, the IR may close the incision using a vascular closure device.

 The procedure usually takes around 1 hour.
 After the procedure is finished, a team of nurses will help you with anything you need to feel comfortable.
-You will remain in the recovery area up to 23 hours, depending upon the decision of your physician.
+UFE is typically performed as an outpatient procedure.

 Possible Side Effects of UFE

-Around 90% of all women are satisfied with the treatment.
-They report an improvement in mood and quality of life.
-However, there are risks and complications to consider:
+Around 90% of all women are satisfied with UFE.
+However, there are potential risks and complications to consider:

--Possibly passing the fibroid tumor through your period
+-Possibly passing a fibroid tumor during your period

 -The effects of UFE on the ability to become pregnant and carry a fetus to term and on the development of the fetus have not been determined